-Most national postal services offers international shipping service, where for around 50 USD you can send up to 20 kilograms.
-An ordinary international package can take up to 25 days to get there (since it’s sent overland), cannot be bigger than 1 meter and can’t have any commercial markings.
+Most national postal services offer international shipping service, where for around 50 USD you can send up to 20 kilograms.
+An ordinary international package can take up to 25 days to get there (since it’s sent overland), cannot be bigger than 1 meter, and can’t have any commercial markings.
 The only negative thing about this service is that it can’t be tracked.

 For shipping gifts and souvenirs cheaply from Thailand to your country you can use the postal service.
 Companies like DHL and UPS offer faster delivery but are much more expensive.

 Prices depend on different factors: